Joseph Tydings, former US senator from Maryland, dies at 90

 A champion of liberal causes and public service, former U.S. Sen. Joseph D. Tydings has died at 90.

+Gov. Larry Hogan mourned Tydings' death Monday in a statement praising his corruption prosecutions and ordered flags lowered in his honor.

-News outlets report the Maryland Democrat died of cancer Monday in Washington, surrounded by his family and cloaked in a blanket bearing the name of his alma mater, the University of Maryland.
+News outlets report the Maryland Democrat died of cancer in Washington.
+Daughter Mary Tydings says he was surrounded by family and cloaked in a University of Maryland blanket.

 Born in North Carolina, Tydings was adopted by his stepfather, U.S. Sen. Millard Tydings of Maryland.
-He served in one of the Army's last horse platoons during the postwar occupation of Germany before college.
+He served in one of the Army's last horse platoons during the postwar occupation of Germany.

-At President John F. Kennedy's urging, the federal prosecutor launched a senate bid in 1963.
-During his single term, from 1965 to 1971, he opposed the Vietnam War and advocated for gun control and civil rights.
+At President John F. Kennedy's urging, the federal prosecutor launched a Senate bid in 1963.
+During his single term, he opposed the Vietnam War and advocated for gun control and civil rights.

-Gov. Larry Hogan praised Tydings' record of prosecutions against public corruption, ordering flags lowered for his internment.

 Comments